manforowicz/gday/README.md

 ## Similar Projects

-I heavily took inspiration from these projects.
+I took inspiration from these great projects.
 I'm very grateful to their creators and contributors.
-We stand on the shoulders of giants.

 <table>
     <tr>